4 Fastest Ways to Ripen Tomatoes in the Garden

 I love the rainbow of colors (from creamy white to deep indigo), the incredible flavor of heirloom tomatoes, and the intoxicating smell of tomato leaves which coat my hands after rifling through the vines in search of perfectly ripe fruit.

-But this time of year, the very thing that brings me joy—harvesting baskets of tomatoes—can be a source of frustration, especially in Central Oregon where the season is short and the fruits are annoyingly slow to ripen.
+But this time of year, the very thing that brings me joy—harvesting baskets of tomatoes—can be a source of frustration, especially in Central Oregon where the season is short and my tomatoes are annoyingly slow to ripen.

 No matter how early they may have been started indoors or inside greenhouses, there always seem to be a few holdouts every year that stubbornly stay green as the weather begins to turn dangerously close to freezing.